 So now that we know if we remove the element the subscription is unsubscribed, how do we remove the stream element?

 As mentioned before, the Turbo stream has a remove event that can remove any DOM identifier, not necessarily specific to Turbo connected elements.
-Unfortunately, the
+We can set an ID attribute for the stream to allow us to identify it.

 With the stream identified we can remove and add streams as needed, which works perfectly for us when a character is moving between two rooms.